theAvoidact.com

 • Long-term property management relationships require updated compliance processes

-• Third-party complaints against vendors must be filed within 60 or 90 days of answer
+• Third-party complaints against vendors must be filed within 90 days of serving your answer

 Legal